MartinYeung5/hackathon_project/README.md

 * current situation of expired cosmetic products
 * recycle rate of expired cosmetic products
 * recycle process of expired cosmetic products

+#### 12. Document
+* The document should be up to 8 pages in Microsoft Word, public link to Google docs, or PDF to describe your ideas Competitors will be able to use charts, diagrams, and tables to explain your ideas with any appendix attached

 ### Technical points
 1. using polygon network (low cost) ( 1 extra point)